Decide to become a champion

 Commitment - is the owner of the venue excited about your cause and will they be excited to support you in different ways?
 For example, will they help you spread the word through their social media channels?

-A key action in getting your GIY group up and running is to get a venue for GIY meetings.
+A key action in getting your GIY group up and running is to get a venue for GIY meetings or a location for your garden.
 Typically, GIY meetings take place once a month in a community venue and last for 1 - 2 hours.
 A key principle of the GIY network is that the meetings should be free of charge, if possible.
 Getting a venue for free helps keep costs low.
 If there is a small rental fee, you can cover it with your funding from ChangeX.

 GIY Groups base themselves in libraries, town halls, community centers, hotel meeting rooms, coffee shops, restaurants, schools and many other venues.
 Where you base your group is not particularly important, as long as the venue is comfortable and provides a nice environment for meetings.